Contact Jerry Blank

 To contact me, phone or text: 407-341-0769

-I was born in northern California, but spent most of my life in western North Dakota.
+I was born in northern California, and have enjoyed being in nature as long as I remember.
+My grandparents took notice, and they gifted me annual subscriptions to National Wildlife magazine after my family moved to the northern Plains.
 Photography became my passion in 1981, when I took a basic photography course as part of a Graphic Arts major.
 In my twenties, I bought a Nikon 35mm film camera and began to explore the scenic areas of North Dakota and Montana.
 Prior to raising my family, I worked for a photo studio for several years.

-Then I took on the rewarding but demanding jobs of fatherhood and managing the family print shop, and I let my Nikon gather dust for 15 years.
+Then I took on the rewarding but demanding jobs of fatherhood and managing my dad’s print shop, and I let my Nikon gather dust for 15 years.
 It seemed my soul gradually began gathering dust as well.
 But like many of us, I failed to notice, for the process was subtle.

 Jerry Blank

-At first—by staying “busy, busy, busy” repairing the office computers, printing equipment, and our neighbors’ broken pipes—I could drown out the occasional “gut feeling” that nothing I was doing at work was making me happy.
+At first—by staying “busy, busy, busy” repairing the office computers, printing equipment, and our neighbors’ leaking pipes—I could drown out the occasional “gut feeling” that nothing I was doing at work was making me happy.
 Those closest to me, aware that I once enjoyed playing the piano and was passionate about outdoor photography, would ask me if I’d ever take time for myself to do those things again.
-I would answer with a regretful smile: “Maybe when I retire...”
+That would jolt me out of my comfort zone for a moment—but after that moment, I’d answer with a regretful smile: “Maybe when I retire...”

-By lucky coincidence, the capabilities of digital media were beginning to expand everyone’s imagination in a way film couldn’t—just as the Internet has made it possible for everyone to share what they imagine, in ways undreamt-of until this century!
+By lucky coincidence, digital media was expanding everyone’s imagination in a way film couldn’t.
+Mobile phone cameras and the Internet have made it possible for everyone to share what they imagine, in ways I couldn’t imagine back when I first picked up a camera in the 1900s!

-When spring finally arrived in North Dakota (mid-June, for those of you not familiar with the Great White North), I began exploring the back roads of the Little Missouri National Grasslands every weekend.
-After 15 years, I was once again capturing images of the beauty of our land...and it’s my pleasure to share them with you on these pages.
+As soon as summer wildflowers made their appearance in 2006, I began exploring the back roads of the Little Missouri National Grasslands every weekend.
+After 15 years, I was once again capturing images of the beauty of our land—and ever since then, it’s been my pleasure to share them with you on these pages.

-Currently, my base of operations is central Florida, where the majority of my family lives.
-For fun, I travel to scenic places as often as I can, to discover and to share the beauty of this great country of ours.
+I moved to central Florida some years ago, to be closer to the rest of my family.
+I still make my living by repairing things—but I travel to scenic places as often as I can, to discover and to share the beauty of this great country of ours.

 All the images on this site are available for stock image usage.
 To obtain details and pricing, please click / tap here.